karpathy/nipspreview/Readme.md

 5. Run `scrape.py` (to generate paperid, title, authors list by scraping NIPS .html page)

+6. Run `makecorpus.py` (to create allpapers.txt file that has all papers one per row)

+7. Run `python lda.py -f allpapers.txt -k 7 --alpha=0.5 --beta=0.5 -i 100` .
+This will generate a pickle file called `ldaphi.p` that contains the LDA word distribution matrix.
+Thanks to this [nice LDA code](https://github.com/shuyo/iir/blob/master/lda/lda.py) by shuyo!
+It requires nltk library and numpy.
+In this example we are using 7 categories.
+You would need to change the `nipsnice_template.html` file a bit if you wanted to try different number of categories.
+I am also including

-6. Finally, run `generatenice.py` (to create the nipsnice.html page)
+8. Finally, run `generatenicelda.py` (to create the nipsnice.html page)

 #### Licence